-British summers can be unpredictable at the best of times but all the more reason to know the best sun traps and where to dart when the sun starts shining.
+British summers can be unpredictable at the best of times but all the more reason to know the best sun traps and where to dart when the sun starts shining especially as lockdown eases.

 If you’re stuck in Brum, you couldn’t be further away from the ocean or a nice beach, so the next best thing?
 A cool beer garden or sun terrace to while away the day.

-Brum has a great selection of watering holes, and in this article we suggest just a few of the cooler beer gardens and sun terraces around the city.
-We have selected large, small, cool and traditional outdoor spaces which we feel are worth checking out when those rays break through and you’re in need of a refreshing cold dink.
+Brum has a great selection of watering holes, and in this article we suggest some of the best beer gardens and roof terraces around the city.
+We have selected large, small, cool and traditional outdoor spaces which we feel are worth checking out when those rays break through and you’re in need of a refreshing cold dink (updated 11th April 2021).

 Birmingham City Centre

-2. The Wellington, Bennetts Hill.
+The Wellington, Bennetts Hill.
 One of Birmingham’s most famous and long established real ale and craft ale pubs situated right in the heart of the city.
 The ‘Wellie’ is just off New Street and this old Victorian pub has a fantastic selection of real ales which are frequently changing.
-The elevated beer garden is a great little green oasis and gets very busy with office workers and real ale enthusiasts.
+The elevated beer garden is a great little green oasis and gets very busy with office workers and real ale enthusiasts. *Reopens 12th April 2021

-2. Mailbox Canal-side Bars.
+Mailbox Canal-side Bars.
 The Mailbox is now a firm favourite on the city’s destination list when looking for a bite to eat or a drink.
 The development takes full advantage of its location next to the Birmingham Canal Navigations.
 Several bars and eateries provide a safe and relaxed space for diners catering for a variety of needs.
-Bar Room Bar can be busy with occasional dance DJs and Penny Blacks has a perfect canal-side location with a great range of real ales, wines and cocktails.
+Aluna, Gas Street Social, Churchills and Penny Blacks have a perfect canal-side location with a great range of ales, wines and cocktails.
 Aluna reopens 17th May, the rest reopen there-after.

 The Jewellery Quarter